Define Sharing Rules

 - In Setup, use the Quick Find box to find Public Groups.

+- Give your group a label.
 The Group Name text box populates automatically when you click it.
 This is the unique name used by the API and managed packages.

 Define a Sharing Rule